zodom-pivotal/LendingClub-Demo/README.md

 # LendingClub-Demo
 This demo involves using latest HDP w/ HDB2.0 (Single Node Edition Sandbox VM here: https://network.pivotal.io/products/pivotal-hdb).
 It can also be run on any HAWQ/Greenplum env.
+This demo is to showcase HDB's ease of importing public data and quickly query and analyze the data.

 Pre-Reqs: